Dunster Castle - National Trust

 Dramatically sited on a wooded hill, a castle has existed here since at least Norman times, with an impressive medieval gatehouse and ruined tower giving a reminder of its turbulent history.
 Home of the Luttrell family for more than 600 years, the present building was remodelled in 1868-72 by Antony Salvin.
 The fine oak staircase and plasterwork ceiling he adapted can still be seen.
 Visitors can relax on the sunny sheltered terrace, which is home to a variety of subtropical plants and the National Collection of Strawberry Trees.
 Magnificent views over the surrounding countryside add to the ambience.

 This property is owned by the National Trust.
-Members pay coach only.
+Entry Extra coach only.

 Depart for home Approx. 17.30